TundraMods/TundraExploration/README & LICENSE.txt

 This mod can only be downloaded at SpaceDock.info.
 If you notice any other downloadlink on any other website than SpaceDock, please let me know on the KSP forums.

 Changelog:
+Version 1.1.1
+- CLEAN INSTALL - THIS UPDATE IS SAVE BREAKING!
+- Updated for KSP 1.4.1
+- Updated craft files
+- Fixed RCS on Rodan
+- Added antenna on Gigan pod
+- Added Falon Heavy side decouplers (use action groups to decouple and animate the arms)
+- Combined interstage with normal decoupler (use B9 part switch)
+- Removed satellite parts (Moved to Tundra Technologies)

 Version 1.1
 - Added Falcon 1 (Mothra)
 - Added Rodan lights!